MS and Certificate of Advanced Graduate Studies in School Psychology

 - Faculty have extensive experience within public and private school settings

-- Integrate scientifically-based knowledge and practical experience
+- Graduates can successfully integrate scientifically-based knowledge and practical experience

 - Evening, face-to-face and asynchronous online class times